 Are any of these toxic or potentially hazardous ingredients in the products you currently use?
 It's time to check.
 Go grab your containers of skin care products and check to see if they contain any of these ingredients…

-||Heavily used preservatives in the cosmetic industry; used in an estimated 13,200 cosmetic and skin care products.
+||Heavily used preservatives in the cosmetic industry, these are used in an estimated 13,200 cosmetic and skin care products.

-||Have hormone-disrupting qualities that mimic estrogen and could disrupt your body's endocrine system.
+||They have hormone-disrupting qualities that mimic estrogen and could disrupt your body's endocrine system.

 |Mineral Oil, Paraffin and Petrolatum

 ||These petroleum products coat the skin like plastic – clogging pores and creating a build-up of toxins.
 They can disrupt hormonal activity.
-When you think about black oil pumped from deep underground, ask yourself why you'd want to put that kind of stuff on your skin…
+When you think about black oil pumped from deep underground, ask yourself why you'd want to put that kind of stuff on your skin.

 |Sodium laurel or lauryl sulfate (SLS), also known as sodium laureth sulfate (SLES)